grandparkla/beta/pages/faqs.markdown

 ### Can I shoot my independent film in the park?

-Commercial film and photo shoots – including student and non-profit organizations – require a permit from [Film LA, Inc](https://www.filmla.com/)., the entity authorized by the Los Angeles County Board of Supervisors to process film permits and scheduling with our rentals team.
-To contact our rentals team, click [here.](https://grandparkla.org/contact/)
+Commercial film and photo shoots – including student and non-profit organizations – require a permit from [Film LA, Inc.](https://www.filmla.com/), the entity authorized by the Los Angeles County Board of Supervisors to process film permits.

+Commercial film and photo shoots also need to be scheduled with our [rentals team](/film-photography/).

 ### How about my wedding, graduation or other special event photos?

 Thank you for considering Grand Park as the backdrop for the photos of your special moments.
-Photo shoots using professional grade equipment, including tripods, drones, microphones, cameras, lights, reflectors, etc. must be scheduled with our rentals team.
-To contact our rentals team, click [here.](https://grandparkla.org/contact/)
+Photo shoots using professional grade equipment, including tripods, drones, microphones, cameras, lights, reflectors, etc. must be scheduled with our [rentals team](/rent/).

 ### Where do visitors park?
 Is public transportation convenient to the park?